ADD CONDITION

 Additional Clinical Information

-For adults and children aged 5 years and older, the recommended administration involves dissolving 1 drop slowly in the mouth, with the option to repeat every 2 hours as needed.
-For children under 5 years, it is advised to consult a doctor regarding the appropriate use.
+The medication is administered orally.
+For adults and children aged 5 years and older, the recommended dosage is to dissolve 1 drop slowly in the mouth, with the option to repeat every 2 hours as needed.
+For children under 5 years of age, it is advised to consult a doctor for appropriate guidance.

 No additional information is available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experience.